 These are events that occur between the end of the reporting period and the date when the financial statements are authorised for issue that provide new information about conditions that did not exist as of the balance sheet date.
-There were no material events after the reporting date for 2023-24 for which the accounts have been adjusted.
+There were no material events after the reporting date for 2024-25 for which the accounts have been adjusted.

 The valuation of the Pension Fund's investment assets will fluctuate from time to time as a result of economic factors and market movements.
-Since March 2024, the value of the Fund's investment assets has not changed significantly, although there has been some short term volatility linked to geopolitical events such as conflicts and elections.
-This has been reflected particularly in equity markets, with values moving in both directions since March 2024.
-At 30 September 2024 the Fund's net assets are valued at 3.4% above their March 2024 value.
-However the amount is small and will fluctuate regularly.
+Since March 2025, the value of the Fund's investment assets has not changed significantly, although there has been some short-term volatility linked to political events in the US.
+This has been reflected particularly in equity markets, with values moving since March 2025.